sundayapp/architecture-katas/message-gateway/README.md

 ### 4. Observability & Auditing Plan
 Define how you will:
-- Track per-tenant **success/failure rates**.
+- Track per-provider **success/failure rates**
-- Collect metrics (emails sent, SMS cost, push latency).
+- Collect metrics (emails sent, SMS cost)
-- Generate tenant-specific cost reports.
+- Generate tenant-specific cost reports
-- Alert on anomalies (e.g., sudden SMS spikes → fraud).
+- Alert on anomalies
-- Support **customer support audits**: searchable history, evidence export.
+- Support **customer support audits**: searchable history

 ### 5. Scaling Plan
 Discuss how you will:
-- Partition workloads (per channel, per tenant).
-- How will you handle 10x throughput.
+- How will you handle 10x throughput
-- Handle backpressure if a provider slows down.
+- Handle backpressure if a provider slows down
 - Ensure retries and DLQs don’t overwhelm the system.

 ---